 Apart from following a proper brushing routine, rinsing the mouth can also help in keeping the acid and bacteria away.
 Be sure to choose a mouth rinse that is alcohol-free as alcohol content usually leads to dry mouth.
 Mouthwash can be used easily throughout the day.
 Consult the dentist to find out the best-suited mouthwash.

 Normally, a dentist can prescribe antibiotics to treat bleeding gums, but pregnant women need to be careful as it could affect their pregnancy.
 Therefore, antibiotics are the last resort for pregnant women and should never be prescribed without written consent from the gynaecologist.

 Antibiotics kill bacteria and reduce plaque in the mouth by checking the gum disease, thus allowing the gums to heal.
 Dentists prescribe antibiotics in the form of capsules or pills.
 They can also be directly applied as a gel on the gums or used as a mouthwash.
 Be sure to loop in your gynaecologist to ensure the dentist prescribes medicines that do not affect the pregnancy.

 Surgery to treat bleeding gums is avoided during pregnancy unless there is an emergency, which is a rare occurrence.
 In case there is a pregnancy tumour, it is removed completely along with the complete elimination of the residual lesions and the plaque and calculus deposits, and also the factors that cause these accumulations.

 Common Antibiotics Suggested By the Practitioner

-Although any medication during pregnancy should be approved and prescribed by a doctor, however, these are some of the conventional antibiotics that dentists prescribe in case of gingivitis in pregnancy.
+Although any medication during pregnancy should be approved and prescribed by a dentist and your gynaecologist, these are some of the conventional antibiotics that dentists prescribe in case of gingivitis in pregnancy.

 It is, however, best to consult your doctor before taking any of these.